yasirse/LoginWithGmail/README.md

 # LoginWithGmail
-It is laravel module used to login website using gmail account
+We have developed this module in Laravel using Jetstream API.
+In this module some one can login website normal simple OR google, facebook account.